AGoodnight/Node-and-IOT/README.md

 NodeJS to IOT Lessons
 =======

+* As with any good Repo, the most up to date code is in the 'develop' branch.

 <h5>Lesson 0</h5>
 <p>We will develop a module that watches for a directories contents to change.
 Once it detects a change it will emit an event that will set update a text file.
 This text file will list the names of all the files in the directory.
 So when the directory changes, the file also updates.</p>